EmilyR102/Windows_Install/README.txt

 WINDOWS IMAGE:
 I used a Windows.iso that's 32-bit and 64-bit.
 I got the 64 bit Windows install to work perfectly, but the 32-bit version during the boot stage said it's missing a windows.eog file.

+IMPORTANT USB DETAILS:
+Must have a GPT Partition Scheme and NTFS File System I used Rufus to make my USB

 IMPORTANT FILES TO TRANSFER INTO A NEW BOOTABLE USB:
 Everything in the folders x64 and x86: install.wim and the clg file should go in the corresponding sources folders in the bootable usb.